-Using this kind of approach allows me to teach and supervise hypnotherapists that are working for me so that we can keep to the highest level of quality and predictability in our work.
+Using this kind of approach allows me to teach and supervise hypnotists that are working for me so that we can keep to the highest level of quality and predictability in our work.

 The suggestion that you asked about belongs in Phase I of our process.
-I recommend that you (and require the therapists that work at our Center) do the following in a first session:
+I recommend that you (and require the hypnotists that work at our Center) do the following in a first session: